-The Melliodora Publishing catalogue includes authors (and musicians) from a number of independent publishers.
+The Melliodora wholesale catalogue includes titles from a number of independent authors and musicians.

 Best known as the co-originator of the permaculture concept.
 Within the growing and international permaculture movement, David is respected for his commitment to presenting ideas through practical projects and teaching by personal example, that a permaculture lifestyle is a realistic, attractive and powerful alternative to dependent consumerism.